Payment in Blood

-Payment in Blood is a crime novel by Elizabeth George.
-Inspector Lynley and Barbara Havers investigate the murder of a playwright which took place in a remote hotel.
-On this occasion, the inspector comes into conflict with the principles of the English upper class, of which he himself is a member.
+Payment in Blood is the second crime novel by Elizabeth George.
+Like its predecessor, A Great Deliverance (1988), it features Inspector Lynley and Barbara Havers of Scotland Yard as they investigate a murder.
+On this occasion, the Inspector comes into conflict with the principles of the English upper class, of which he himself is a member.

+Plot

+When Joy Sinclair, a noted and controversial playwright, is found stabbed to death in a locked room at a remote estate in the Scottish Highlands, Inspector Lynley and his irascible partner, Havers, are called to investigate.
+The situation is further complicated by the list of high-profile suspects, which include a leading actress, a famous theatre producer, a director and Lady Helen Clyde, Lynley's old friend, with whom the Inspector is in love.

+Reception

+The novel was generally well-received, being described by Kirkus Reviews as: "Not quite as dazzling as its predecessor ...but still complex, rich, and accomplished enough to elbow the author between P.D.
+James and Ruth Rendell to form the new triumvirate of English psychological suspense."

 A German translation by Mechtild Sandberg-Ciletti was published first by Blanvalet in 1991 under the title Keiner werfe den ersten Stein.
 It was subsequently also published in paperback form by Goldmann.